 The Freeport Community Foundation (FCF) is one of nearly 800 community foundations in the United States.
 We are a publicly supported, nonprofit, tax-exempt organization that serves Freeport and surrounding communities.
 Individuals, families, businesses, and organizations create permanent charitable funds that help our community meet the challenges of changing times and to improve the lives of those living in our community.
 The Freeport Community Foundation invests and then administers these funds through a grant process to 501(c)(3) charitable organizations that serve our community, thus improving the quality of life in our area.
 The Freeport Community Foundation makes giving easy with the best combination of tax savings and philanthropic choices for donors.
+We are a proud member of the Alliance of Illinois Community Foundations, http://allianceilcf.org/, a network representing 33 community foundations in Illinois.

 What geographic location do you serve?